The Unknown Face of Scalar-Tensor Gravitational Theories: Introduction

-Here we also want to address Dicke's hypothesis that ``the laws of physics must be invariant under a transformation of units'' \cite{dicke-1962}, where the transformations of units are the same as the conformal transformation \eqref{conf-t}.
-If we assume that the physical laws, in particular the gravitational laws, are expressed through the equations of motion, then Dicke's hypothesis entails that the EOM of STG theory must be form-invariant under the conformal transformations.
-This is possible only if the overall Lagrangian density is not only invariant but also form-invariant under \eqref{conf-t}.
-In what follows, we call ``Dicke's conjecture'' Dicke's hypothesis, complemented with identification of the physical laws and the EOM.
-We shall check whether Dicke's conjecture is satisfied by STG theories.
+We must agree that the physical laws, in particular the gravitational laws, are expressed through the EOM.
+Hence, it is reasonable to assume that Dicke's hypothesis entails that the EOM of STG theory must be form-invariant under GCTs \eqref{gct}.
+This is possible only if the total Lagrangian density is not only invariant but also form-invariant under these generalized conformal transformations.
+In what follows, we refer to Dicke's hypothesis, complemented by the identification of the physical laws and the EOM, as "Dicke's principle."
+We shall show that Dicke's principle is satisfied by STG theories only if we consider the generalized CT \eqref{gct}, and if, simultaneously, we take into account the Ward identity \eqref{mat-ward-id}, which is associated with conformal form-invariance of the Lagrangian density of matter fields.
+Hence, fulfillment of Dicke's principle implies removal of CFI.